Engraving improvements in MuseScore Studio 4.5

 • A minimum width can be set, and cap on when increasingly long rests get wider

-• A '1' can be shown on a single-bar rest when multi-measure rests are on
+• A '1' can be shown on a single-measure rest when multimeasure rests are on

-• Numerals can be centered between the staves on multi-stave instruments, rather than appearing above each staff.
+• Numerals can be centered between the staves on multi-staff instruments, rather than appearing above each staff.

 Other improvements